mickael-kerjean/filestash-website/_docs/plugin.md

 ## Development Hints

 - The list of available hooks is defined [here](https://github.com/mickael-kerjean/filestash/blob/master/server/common/plugin.go).
 Those will be extended when a need is identified, pull request are welcome
-- Backend are registered [like this](https://github.com/mickael-kerjean/filestash/blob/master/server/plugin/plg_backend_dav/index.go#L33) and needs to implement [this interface](https://github.com/mickael-kerjean/filestash/blob/master/server/common/types.go#L10-L20)
+- Backend are registered [like this](https://github.com/mickael-kerjean/filestash/blob/master/server/plugin/plg_backend_dav/index.go#L33) and need to implement [this interface](https://github.com/mickael-kerjean/filestash/blob/master/server/common/types.go#L10-L20)
+- There's a range of middleware available for reusable logic (all things like managing access, permissions and sessions, ...), reuse them as you see fit (see [examples](https://github.com/mickael-kerjean/filestash/blob/master/server/main.go))